 Create gorgeous Christmas cards for family and friends using decorative paper straws.
 Add mini pom-poms and a gold star to complete the tree.
 You can use the same idea to make cards for Easter and other holidays.

-by Honey and Lime
+Learn more @ Honey and Lime

 20. Fabric and Straw Bracelets

-Strips of fabric and pieces of paper straws make for trendy-looking bracelets the kids will love wearing and sharing with their friends.
+Strips of fabric and pieces of paper straws make for trendy-looking bracelets that kids will love wearing and sharing with their friends.
 You can use any fabric scraps you have on hand to make them.
 Recycle old t-shirts and turn them into fun jewelry!

 by Mama Miss